|

 accountants require cost accounting to value inventory for financial

-this distinction, the acceptance of more modern cost allocation was
+distinction, the acceptance of more modern cost allocation was maintained

-maintained even as direct labor became less important and was then further
+even as direct labor became less important and was then further articulated

-articulated in the development of activity-based accounting which could use
+in the development of activity-based accounting which could use cost drivers

-The acceptance of activity-based accounting has led in-turn to an even
+acceptance of activity-based accounting has led in-turn to an even broader

 reductionist/local optima approach and a further articulation of that